Skip to Main Content

 Bottom line

 Closing a bank account that’s in good standing won’t hurt your credit score.
 If you have a negative bank balance, however, it’s important to resolve the balance before closing the account.
-Otherwise, your credit could suffer as a result.
+Otherwise, the negative balance could be bad for your credit if it doesn’t get resolved.

 Making sure your direct deposit and automatic bill payments are running smoothly in a new bank account before closing your old bank account can also help you avoid missed payments and potential credit problems.